Dispute over Ohio drop box limit ends as advocates drop suit

+Freda Levenson, the Ohio ACLU's legal director, said that would “obviously be too late.”

+“As a practical matter, instead of continuing this battle, the plaintiffs determined to focus their efforts on the many other areas likely to require litigation to uphold voters’ rights in this election," she said in an emailed statement.

-The dropped suit was a win for Republican Secretary of State Frank LaRose, who issued the directive.
-It's also a victory for Republican President Donald Trump's reelection campaign, which joined LaRose in fighting to keep the restriction in place in a critical battleground state.
+The lawsuit's end was also a win for Republican Secretary of State Frank LaRose, who issued the directive limiting drop box locations.

+“Secretary LaRose is pleased that Ohio voters can continue on with the business of participating in the most secure and accessible election in Ohio’s history,” spokesperson Maggie Sheehan said in a statement.

-Six major Ohio cities were fighting alongside the voting rights groups to expand access to off-site ballot drop-off locations: Columbus, Cleveland, Cincinnati, Akron, Dayton and Toledo.
+Six major Ohio cities fought alongside the voting rights groups to expand access to off-site ballot drop-off locations: Columbus, Cleveland, Cincinnati, Akron, Dayton and Toledo.
 The option has grown in popularity this year amid the coronavirus pandemic and concerns about the reliability of voting by mail.

 Before the Trump campaign got involved, LaRose had said repeatedly that he would support allowing additional drop boxes if it was clear he had the legal authority to do so.
 He never followed through, though, despite courts at the county, state and federal level affirming he had the power.
 All criticized the order as an unreasonable impediment on voters, though only two of the three blocked it.